maguid28/OCR_Accountant/docs/blog/blog.md

 Here is the receipt image after being processed through this function:
 ![Receipt image after being processed through artifact removal function ](https://gitlab.computing.dcu.ie/maguid28/2017-ca400-maguid28/raw/master/docs/blog/images/receipt4_ROI.jpg)

+It is not perfect, but comparing the receipt image before and after there has been an significant improvement.